Majrooh Sultanpuri: Political leanings

-Majrooh's political beliefs were further manifested when his second daughter married the son of the Urdu writer and socialist Zoe Ansari.

 Awards and recognitions

-Majrooh went on to write lyrics for popular films throughout the 1956s.
-Along with Faiz Ahmed Faiz, Khumar Barabankvi Majrooh was considered the most notable ghazal writer.
-Majrooh won his only Filmfare Best Lyricist Award for the song "Chahunga Mein Tujhe Saanj Savere" from Dosti.
+Majrooh went on to write lyrics for popular films throughout the 1950s.
+Along with Faiz Ahmed Faiz, Khumar Barabankvi, Majrooh was considered the most notable ghazal writer.

+Majrooh won his only Filmfare Best Lyricist Award for the song "Chahunga Mein Tujhe Saanj Savere" from Dosti in 1965.

 He was also awarded the Dadasaheb Phalke Award in 1993 and became the first lyricist to win the prestigious award.

-Association with Nasir Hussain

-Majrooh and Nasir Hussain first collaborated on the 1957 film Paying Guest, which Nasir wrote.
-After Nasir turned director and later producer they went on to collaborate in several films, all of which had huge hits and are some of Majrooh's best remembered works: